weissec/Oxide/README.md

-# Sc-21
+# Oxide
 Pentesting Bash Wrapper

-Sc-21 (or Scandium) is a "one-file" highly portable bash script that can be used to perform external vulnerability assessments.
+Oxide is a "one-file" highly portable bash script that can be used to perform external vulnerability assessments.
 The script works as a wrapper around popular pen-testing tools.

 List of functionalities: